shah-zeb-naveed/data-structures-and-algorithms/README.md

   - don't go crazy on optimization using this though unless necessary to detect something
 - Based on use-case, can return a tuple of elements e.g. [bool, info1, info2, etc.]
 - Different ways to design desicision tree.
 Loop over possibilities, yes/no, etc.
+- Can fast forward pointer i to skip duplicates instead of just i + 1 with an interval while loop.

 ### DFS Uses
 - DFS if answer lies quite far away or if backtracking is needed or if entire graph has to be traversed (doesn't matter in this case).